Quantum algorithm for estimating volumes of convex bodies: Introduction

 We can analyze this volume estimation algorithm by considering its behavior at three levels: \begin{itemize}[leftmargin=*] \item[1)] \textsf{High level:} The algorithm follows the simulated annealing framework described above, where the volume is estimated by a telescoping product as in \eqn{telescoping-volume}. \item[2)] \textsf{Middle level:} The number of i.i.d.\ samples used to estimate $\E[V_{i}]$ (a ratio in the telescoping product given by \eqn{V_i-techniques}) is small.
 Intuitively, the annealing schedule should be slow enough that $V_{i}$ has small variance. \item[3)] \textsf{Low level:} The random walk converges fast so that we can take each i.i.d.\ sample of $V_{i}$ efficiently. \end{itemize}

 \paragraph{Classical volume estimation algorithm} Our approach follows the classical volume estimation algorithm in \cite{lovasz2006simulated} (see also \sec{volume-estimation-review}).
 At the \textsf{high level}, it is a simulated annealing algorithm that estimates the volume of an alternative convex body $\K'$ produced by the \emph{pencil construction}, which intersects a cylinder $[0,2R/r]\times \K$ and a cone $\Cone:=\{x\in\R^{n+1}:x_{0}\geq 0,\|x\|_{2}\leq x_{0}\}$.
-This construction replaces the integral \eqn{Za-techniques} by $Z(a)=\int_{\K'}e^{-ax_{0}}\,\d x$, which is easier to calculate.
+This construction shares the same intuition as above, but replaces the integral \eqn{Za-techniques} by $Z(a)=\int_{\K'}e^{-ax_{0}}\,\d x$ because it is easier to calculate while can be directly used to estimate $\vol(\K)$ when $a\approx 0$ by a standard Monte Carlo approach (see \lem{pencil-to-original}).